douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 {"read-parquet-abc123": ["foo.x", "baz.b"]}
 ```

-This creates a mapping connecting the input layer name (in the example
+This creates a mapping connecting the input layer name in the graph
-above we use "abc123" as shorthand for hash that is appended to all
+(step one in the example we've been using) to the columns that need to
-Dask layer names) in the graph (step one in the example we've been
+be read from disk (in the example above we use "abc123" as shorthand
-using) to the columns that need to be read from disk.
-This is a
+for token that is appended to all Dask layer names).
+The
-utility function in dask-awkward for users to inspect their graph.
+`dak.necessary_columns` function is a utility in dask-awkward for
+users to inspect their graph.
 When running

 ```python
 >>> result.compute()